r-nikhil/r-nikhil.github.io/work.md

 _Technologies Used_: C++, Wolfram Mathematica

-* **Google Summer of Code 2017 with LabLua - HTTS network module**

-Worked with multiple mentors to add support for HTTPS CONNECT Tunnel, HTTPS Redirects, SNI tests and HTTP/2 support for Luasec HTTP networking library bringing it to release.

-_Technologies Used_: Lua and a lot of networking concepts

-* **Google Summer of Code 2016 with LabLua - Sailor Web Framework**
+* **Google Summer of Code with LabLua - Sailor Web Framework**

 1. Integrated Elasticsearch with Sailor so that ES indexes can now be stored/searched as Sailor models, developed a config editor to change configuration without downtime greatly easing the development workflow.
 2. Worked on the centralised plugin system to integrate third party extensions into Sailor growing the community multifold.
+3. Worked with multiple mentors to add support for HTTPS CONNECT Tunnel, HTTPS Redirects, SNI tests and HTTP/2 support for Luasec HTTP networking library
 Proposal can be found <a href="/assets/files/LabLua GSoc 2016 Proposal - Nikhil.
 R.pdf">here</a>

-_Technologies Used_: Lua, Elasticsearch REST API
+_Technologies Used_: Lua, Elasticsearch REST API and a lot of networking concepts

 * **Vedanta Resources Ltd. (Summer 2015)**

-1. Analysed and automated the data reporting and logging system at the Jharsuguda Plant.Written in Python, Python-excel packages like openpyxl and xlutils.
+1. Analysed and automated the data reporting and logging system at the Jharsuguda Plant.
+Written in Python, Python-excel packages like openpyxl and xlutils.
 2. Conducted company wide surveys to identify bottlenecks in operation, implemented automated solutions and saved around 70 hours of manual labor monthly.

 _Technologies Used_: Python, Python-excel packages like openpyxl, xlutils etc